Volunteer in Peru - Cusco

 - Epic weekend adventures - you’ll have your weekends free to explore Peru with your new-found friends.

 The IVHQ Peru - Cusco volunteer program has volunteer placements located in Cusco and surrounding valleys.
+Volunteers are required to fly into Cusco Airport (CUZ), which is a 16 to 18 hour flight from most major airports in Australia.
 Cusco is one of the oldest cities in South America and situated in close proximity to the tourist mecca of Machu Picchu.
-Volunteers are required to fly into Cusco, which is a 16 to 19 hour flight from most major airports in Australia.

 Volunteer programs begin on every Monday of each month.
 Volunteers can choose to volunteer for any duration from 1 week to 24 weeks.